-Parents Can Pass Harmful Oral Bacteria to Their Kids
+Bacteria in Teeth Kids: How Parents Can Pass Harmful Oral Bacteria

 Adults with periodontitis, a severe form of gum disease, can pass bacteria that can cause future cases of gum disease on to their children.
 That bacteria can then remain in a child’s mouth even after they undergo treatment.
 The fact parents can pass negative oral health traits on to their children reinforces the need for preventive dental care within the first year of a child’s life, claim a research team from the University of Campinas in Sao Paulo.